rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/workload-migration-guidance/_index.md

 ```
 <br/>

-- Aligning with best practices, any end-user workloads being ran on Linux nodes would be scheduled on those with the worker role only:
+- Aligning with best practices, any end-user workloads being run on Linux nodes would be scheduled on those with the worker role only:

 ```yml
 apiVersion: apps/v1